hutchida/akqa/README.md

+## AKQA Tech Challenge

-This is a React project with a set of small tech challenges.
-Spin up the server and see the main page for instructions on how to proceed.
+This is a React project with 3 main tasks.

+Spin up the server and see the homepage for instructions on how to proceed.

 ## Getting Started